 18 Jun 2021

-(by Peter Ormosi) Morrisons recently that all their food will be sourced from carbon neutral farms by 2030 (10 years before the 2040 net-zero commitment of the National Farmers’ Union).
+(by Peter Ormosi) Morrisons recently announced that all their food will be sourced from carbon neutral farms by 2030 (10 years before the 2040 net-zero commitment of the National Farmers’ Union).
 This has immediately triggered speculation as to whether, and how quickly, their rivals will follow suit.
 Although it may not be outright obvious, Morrisons’ move raises a number of interesting questions for competition policy, especially given that its announcement is not unique, and we are witnessing a growing number of markets where firms are increasingly competing not only on factors such as price, or quality, but on sustainability as well.
 As sustainability is gaining more central attention in competition policy, it is useful to ask how much of our conventional wisdom from competition economics we can use to understand the market incentives behind businesses’ sustainability investments.
 This thought experiment is useful for regulators to understand which are the industries where regulation may be necessary, and which are the ones where market forces and competition may be more effective in delivering more sustainable business behaviour.

 The link between competition policy and sustainability has become a widely discussed topic in policy circles.
-In Autumn 2020, the OECD dedicated a , and in February 2021, the European Commission organised a conference on Competition and the Green Deal.
-A catalogue of relevant questions was addressed and a large number of are now available to the public.
+In Autumn 2020, the OECD dedicated a session to this topic, and in February 2021, the European Commission organised a conference on Competition and the Green Deal.
+A catalogue of relevant questions was addressed and a large number of expert submissions are now available to the public.
 These cover topics such as green collusion, state aid, government coercion of green standards, a new regulatory landscape, and a mechanism to exempt certain behaviour from the application of competition laws.
 What I found less pronounced in these documents is a comprehensive account of which types markets are more conducive to sustainability efforts from businesses.
 What can we say about the relationship between market conditions and the incentives to invest in sustainability?

 Businesses are spending an increasing amount of money on sustainability.
 Some of this is due to regulatory requirements, but an equally important part may be due to competitive pressure.
 However, sustainability investments may not be equally important for firms in all markets.
 The following thought experiment attempts to use simple IO theory to explain why.